IRSAAtUMn/RWorkshop18/docs/05-Logistic.md

 ### Beer

-Recall the beer data set introduced by Nathaniel Helwig.
+Recall the beer data set introduced by Alicia Johnson and Nathaniel Helwig.
 Imagine that you have a friend with a rather black-and-white outlook.
 If a beer's rating is 90 or higher, your friend considers this beer good.
 Scores lower than 90 indicate the beer is not good, according to your friend's rule.
 We have added a binary variable (**Good**) to to represent your friend's classification strategy: **Good**  is 1 if the beer has a score of at least 90 and 0 otherwise.

 * Use logistic regression to decide whether beers with higher **ABV** (alcohol by volume) are more likely to be "Good."
 * Choose your favorite beer off the list and calculate its probability of having a score of at least 90.